-The lush, rolling hills of Waikato are the home of dairy-farming and the country’s most diverse range of horticulture production, meaning that there is work here almost all year.
+The lush, rolling hills of Auckland and Waikato are the country’s most diverse range of horticulture and viticulture production, meaning that there is work here almost all year.

 Where to stay

 You will find that some growers and packing facilities offer worker accommodation.
 The region also has plenty of backpacker and camping facilities.
 Alternatively, you can do a short term rental house.

 Before you start work you must sign an employment agreement with the employer.
 It is advised that you take a photo of the first page of the agreement showing the business name and address and ask for a copy of the signed agreement.